thomasp85/tweenr/README.md

 ## What is this?
-tweenr is a small package that makes it easy to interpolate your data between different states, specifying the length of each change, the easing of the transition and how many intermidiary steps should be generated. tweenr works particularly well with [gganimate](https://github.com/dgrtwo/gganimate) but can be used for any case where interpolation of data is needed.
+tweenr is a small package that makes it easy to interpolate your data between different states, specifying the length of each change, the easing of the transition and how many intermediary steps should be generated. tweenr works particularly well with [gganimate](https://github.com/dgrtwo/gganimate) but can be used for any case where interpolation of data is needed.
 All functions are vectorized so in any case you'll get better performance than using `approx` and